OSC/ood-documentation/docs/_sources/installation/install-apps.rst.txt

 File Editor App
 ---------------

-The `File Editor App <https://github.com/OSC/ood-fileeditor>`_ is a Ruby on Rails app that provides a web-based file editor for opening files on the remote machine to edit and save.
+The :ref:`editor` is a Ruby on Rails app that provides a web-based file editor for opening files on the remote machine to edit and save.

 #.
 Start in the build directory for system web applications: